Chain Bridge Road/Eaton Place Intersection Improvements

 How can the city put a turn around in the middle of an active road, Willow Crescent Drive continues down into the apartment complex almost an additional half mile of county owned road?

-RGANVA asked about 1 year ago
+RGANVA asked over 1 year ago

 The city is not proposing this; it is part of the VDOT I-66 project.